 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Concordia College - New York, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Concordia College - New York, approximately 45% of students took out student loans averaging $5,826 a year.
 That adds up to $23,304 over four years for those students.

-The student loan default rate at Concordia College - New York is 6.3%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Concordia College - New York is 5.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Get more details about the location of Concordia College - New York.

 Contact details for Concordia College - New York are given below.

 |Address:||171 White Plains Rd, Bronxville, NY 10708-1998|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

 In 2019-2020, 417 students took at least one online class at Concordia College - New York.
 This is a decrease from the 565 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|